PopaGeorgianVictor/PORTOFOLIO/README.md

   * check that the external interface of the website such as UI is working as expected and & meet the customer need
   * verify the usability of the website

- ### Define Test Criteria

- ####  Entry Criteria - definition on done

-* conditions that must be met in order to start the testing process (all risks - or at least the major ones - have been mitigated, business requirements are defined, roles have been assigned, the test plan has been written and agreed upon by everyone)

- ####  Exit Criteria - definition on ready

-* conditions that must be met in order to complete the testing process (let's run all the tests or a specific percentage, we've reached the deadline, we've finished the budget, we haven't found any bugs of high or very high severity in a certain interval of time, I haven't found any bugs at all in a certain period of time)

   <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/WzXTQDjJ/Screenshot-1.png">